-Our asphalt and fuels marketing segment includes our asphalt refining and marketing operations, which include two asphalt refineries with a combined throughput capacity of 104,000 barrels per day and related terminal facilities providing storage capacity of 4.7 million barrels.
+Our asphalt and fuels marketing segment includes our asphalt refining operations and our fuels marketing operations.
+As of March 31, 2010, our assets included two asphalt refineries with a combined throughput capacity of 104,000 barrels per day and related terminal facilities providing storage capacity of approximately 5.0 million barrels.
 We market the asphalt and certain other refined products produced by our refineries.

 Our asphalt and fuels marketing segment also includes our fuels marketing operations, which provide us the opportunity to generate additional margin while complementing the activities of our storage and transportation segments.
 Specifically, we purchase gasoline, distillates and refinery feedstocks to take advantage of arbitrage opportunities and contango markets (when the price for future deliveries exceeds current prices).
 During a contango market, we can utilize storage at strategically located terminals, including our own terminals, to deliver products at favorable prices.
 Additionally, we may take advantage of geographic arbitrage opportunities by utilizing transportation and storage assets, including our own terminals and pipelines, to deliver products from one geographic region to another with more favorable pricing.
-We also purchase gasoline and distillates in spot markets from refiners and traders, and offer for sale to wholesale customers.